 Occasionally for accompaniment I'll use the Kurzweil 250 and/or the Yamaha MU-80 sound module.
 These are also plugged into the mixer board using Mogami cables.

 Recordings Are Searchable In Three Ways For Your Convenience: By Date, By Song Name and By Artist.
 Please Select From the Options Below:

 Playlists are Available by Genre Containing My Very Best Recordings and Open Duets:

 CLICK HERE FOR OPEN DUETS - pick, choose and sing to your hearts desire!

 I Gladly Take Requests!

-Perhaps there's a song or a duet that you think would suit my voice very well; if so I'd love to hear about it!
+Perhaps there's a song or a duet you would like for me to record; if so I'd love to hear about it!